VessoVit/vvMedia/README.md

 About SlimNode
 ========
-This project was based on Slimnode.
 Inpsired by an article on [NetTuts](http://net.tutsplus.com) for a static file blog in PHP, I thought to myself "that would be way more badass in node".
 This is the result.
 This repo is maintained by @davidsivocha.
 [Sivocha.com](http://sivocha.com)/[ThreeHive](http://threehive.co.uk).